Skip to main content

 Processed Food Items

-Foods that are generally understood to be prepared or significantly processed cannot be served as a stand-alone item in a freshly prepared onsite meal; unless the processed food item is incorporated or combined into the cooked meal that includes fresh, raw, or whole ingredients (e.g. cut, sliced, diced, pureed, that can then be cooked).
+Foods that are generally understood to be prepared or significantly processed cannot be served as a stand-alone item in a freshly prepared onsite meal; ready-made items must be incorporated or combined into the cooked or prepared meal that includes fresh, raw, or whole ingredients (e.g. cut, sliced, diced, pureed, that can then be cooked).

 Examples of stand-alone processed food items that disqualify a meal from meeting the definition of a freshly prepared onsite meal include:

-• Commercially-prepared baked goods such as pastries, breads, and crackers
+• Commercially-prepared baked goods such as pastries, and crackers

 • Cold breakfast cereals and hot instant cereals